FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 4. Use in Flavors

-In flavor applications, alpha-terpineol is used across various categories, including beverages, confectionery, and baked goods.
-It serves as a modifier, enhancing the floral and citrus notes of the flavor profile.
-Typical use levels in finished food products range from 1 to 10 ppm, with higher concentrations potentially leading to a dominant floral note.
-Alpha-terpineol is stable under normal processing conditions but may degrade under extreme heat or acidic environments.
+In flavor applications, alpha-terpineol is used to impart floral and citrus notes, making it suitable for use in beverages, candies, and baked goods.
+It functions as a flavor enhancer and modifier, providing depth and complexity to flavor systems.
+Typical use levels range from 5 to 50 ppm in finished products, with higher concentrations potentially leading to overpowering floral notes.
+Alpha-terpineol is stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature